xolvio/NDK/README.md

 ![DDK Palette](images/palette.jpg)

+- **Messages** _allow the constructs below to communicate with one another._
   - Commands
+  - Events
+- **Constraints** _enforce business rules and determine if events are allowed to happen._
+  - Aggregate Roots
   - Aggregates
+  - External Systems
+- **Processes** _deal with orchestration in response to commands and events._
+  - Services
+  - Policies
   - Sagas
-- External Systems (In/Out)
-- Events
+- **Data Retrieval** _constructs ensure efficient data access and usage._
   - Read Models
+  - Resolvers
+  - Queries
+- **Interaction** _allows external actors to interact with the system._
+  - API
-- Policies
+  - UI

-Once you learn how to use these building blocks, you can build (almost) any backend you can imagine.
+Once you master these building blocks, you'll be able to build (almost) any internet-scale backend.

-Some versions of this library has been used to build a number of applications for enterprise clients at our sister company [Xolvio](https://www.xolv.io), and we're excited to share it with the world as the open-source counterpart to our cloud offering at [XSpecs.ai](https://www.xspecs.ai).
+Some versions of this library have been used to build a number of applications for enterprise clients at our sister company Xolvio.
+We're excited to share it with the world as the open-source counterpart to our cloud offering at [XSpecs.ai](https://www.xspecs.ai).

 ## 🤔 What is XSpecs.ai?

 XSpecs + DDK = Pure Joy.
 XSpecs provides you with a single source of truth for all your specs, and get this: You can go from Event Storming diagrams to a fully working application in a matter of hours.
 We've done it, and it's a beautiful thing!

 Using the Domain Schema Designer in XSpecs, you can create a visual representation of your domain model.
-XSpecs will then generate the all the scaffolding for you to use with the DDK to build your application.
+XSpecs will then generate all the scaffolding for you to use with the DDK to build your application.

 Along with the boilerplate, XSpecs also does a first pass at coding your business logic, as well as tests using AI.
 The result is a massive time saving that allows you to focus on decoding complex domains into artful solutions, rather than being a syntax warrior.